Communication-Efficient Byzantine-Robust Federated Conformal Prediction via Partial Model Sharing: Preliminaries

-and the expectation is taken with respect to the (possibly client-dependent) data distribution at client $k$.
+where the local risk at client $k$ is $ \Jcal_k(\wbf) = \Ebb [|y_{k, n} - \wbf^\intercal \xbf_{k, n}|^2 ]$ and the expectation is taken with respect to the (possibly client-dependent) data distribution at client $k$.
 In general, these client distributions may differ substantially (i.e., the data can be non-IID across clients).
 The FL goal is to obtain the minimizer $\arg\min_{\wbf} \Jcal(\wbf)$ via decentralized collaboration, without exchanging raw data.

 \begin{remark}[Scope of the linear model] The linear regression model in~\eqref{eq1} is adopted for analytical tractability, enabling a closed-form characterization of Byzantine perturbation attenuation under partial sharing.
 While a complete theory for more general models is beyond the scope of this work, the underlying mechanism (attenuating adversarial energy by a factor of $M/D$) extends conceptually beyond linear regression, and developing such analyses is an interesting direction for future work. \end{remark}